cerisara/DragonGoApp/README.md

 * Open-source: everyone can know exactly what it's doing and all of the app's internals.
 * Ad-free
-* Minimize bandwidth usage: this is especially useful when you have a limited quota of 3G data connection;
+* Small bandwidth usage: this is especially useful when you have a limited data plan; The app shows you *in real time* your data usage (globally at the mobile level, not only for the app itself);
 * Full-featured SGF editor/player based on the open-source eidogo code.
 Also shows game information and game comments.
 * Support dual servers/credentials (DGS and develDGS)
 * Playing moves (obviously !), pass, resign, send/receive messages, attach a comment to a move